robertmand/FAIR-DaSH/_episodes/ep1.md

 {: .callout}

-> ## For further details on the FAIR Guiding Principles, please see our RDMbites series
+> ## For further details on the FAIR Guiding Principles and learn through different examples, please see our RDMbites series
+> The powerpoint will be converted to video, please add your comments directly in the powerpoint.
+Your name will be added as a reviewer
 > (https://docs.google.com/presentation/d/1RwEVZC390wtxPQM-zQsBDT7IbNVq0wpZ/edit#slide=id.p2)
 > (https://docs.google.com/presentation/d/1RwEVZC390wtxPQM-zQsBDT7IbNVq0wpZ/edit#slide=id.p2)
 > (https://docs.google.com/presentation/d/1Ac0qF1IKIVH2kjGmXFbyH0WAqI2vXqUB/edit#slide=id.p1)